Please upgrade your browser to use Internet Explorer 9 or above. Internet Explorer 8 is no longer supported.

 4. Insurance

-You may also be required to comply with health and safety standards and regulations enforced by the US Department of Labor’s Occupational Safety and Health Administration.
+Additionally, ensure compliance with health and safety standards enforced by the US Department of Labor’s Occupational Safety and Health Administration.

 5. Equipment